 Key Programmes under “Life Buddies”

 School-based Mentoring Programme

 Government departments / corporates / organisations will offer job tasting opportunities during school summer holidays.
-Participating organisations can design activities ranging from 2 to 5 days, including introduction on the mission and business of the organisation, office tours, staff experience sharing, career talks, etc., some organisations may offer job shadowing sessions for students to gain first-hand experience in a real-life work setting.
-In June and July 2017, a total of 52 Government departments, corporates and organisations offered job tasting opportunities to over 800 senior secondary school students.
+Participating organisations can design activities for 2 days, including introduction on the mission and business of the organisation, office tours, staff experience sharing, career talks, etc., some organisations may offer job shadowing sessions for students to gain first-hand experience in a real-life work setting.
+During 2019 Summer Holiday, about 80 Government departments, corporates and organisations offered job tasting opportunities to about 900 senior secondary school students.